Female Share Saves $500 until February 14

 - Great Times with other Singles!

-*As the Northern Lights are a natural phenomenon, the experience, while highly likely, is not guaranteed.
+*As the Northern Lights are a natural phenomenon, the experience, while highly likely, is not guaranteed, but you will be invited back if they do not appear and your cruise will be FREE!

 Inclusive features are subject to revision at the discretion of STI.
 Ages listed are not meant as a restriction, but are simply used as a guideline.
 Singles Travel International does not guarantee the number of guests, ages or ratios.